mergwyn/managedmac/REFERENCE.md

 * [`managedmac::activedirectory`](#managedmacactivedirectory): Binds an OS X machine to Active Directory and manages that configuration.
 * [`managedmac::cron`](#managedmaccron): Dynamically create Puppet Cron resources using the Puppet built-in 'create_resources' function.

-We do some validation of data, but the usual caveats apply: garbage in, garbage out.
 * [`managedmac::desktop`](#managedmacdesktop): Leverages the Mobileconfig type to deploy a Desktop Picture profile.
 * [`managedmac::energysaver`](#managedmacenergysaver): == Class: managedmac::energysaver  Leverages the Mobileconfig type and provider to configure Energy Saver settings for Desktops and Laptops.
 * [`managedmac::execs`](#managedmacexecs): == Class: managedmac::execs  Dynamically create Puppet Exec resources using the Puppet built-in 'create_resources' function.
 We do some vali